Read more details below:

-The evolved need for close relationships with other women comes easily.
+Relationship building with other women comes easily for women today.
 Women unconsciously know every smile, pleasant word, and caring encounter with another woman is an investment in future survival.
-DNA still in women today makes relationship-building a natural daily activity where ever possible.
+DNA still in women today makes relationship-building a natural daily activity wherever possible.

 Relationships have not been important to men for their survival for millions of generations.
 In stead, men have evolved to be competitive and combative in order to survive.

 Men rely primarily on their physical strength and clever tactics to manipulate their physical world and others.

 Men do not have an evolved need for building relationships with anyone else like women do.